July 29, 2024

 Castle Pines Village residents Matt and Kari Ansay have an amazing home full of love, laughter, hope, and gratitude.
 The two met in the late 80s at the University of Denver, and in the years since, got married and had five beautiful children.

 Two of the Ansay’s children have Fragile X Syndrome (FXS), the most common known genetic cause of autism disorders.
 FXS can cause intellectual disabilities, attention deficit, and anxiety among other symptoms.
-Their youngest child, Jessica, who turns eight in July, struggled so much through her early years and into kindergarten that Kari and Matt wondered if they would ever even hear her sweet voice form words or if she would ever understand what they were saying to her.
+Their youngest child, Jessica, struggled so much through her early years and into kindergarten that Kari and Matt wondered if they would ever even hear her sweet voice form words or if she would ever understand what they were saying to her.

 “After years of early intervention and a year at our home elementary school for kindergarten, we realized she needed a much more intensive program than what a public school could offer.
 So, we began our search for a private school to meet her needs.
 Little did we know, our journey would lead us to one of the most specialized, unique, caring, and dedicated special needs programs in the country,” said Kari.